UA-112830647-1

 Day 12: Tilicho base camp trekking to Yak Kharka (4000m).

 The trail continues to climb out of the Marsyangdi Valley.
 The trail follows this valley north, passing a Goths as it steadily gains elevation.
-You have left the large trees below; the vegetation now consists of scrub juniper and alpine grasses. you can keep high and follow a track 400meters or so above Khangsar village passing through the ruins of old Khangsar and follow an unmarked trail which will lead you around and down to cross the river on an old log bridge between Gunsang and Yak Kharka.
+You have left the large trees below; the vegetation now consists of scrub juniper and alpine grasses. you can keep high and follow a track 400meters or so above Khangsar village passing through the ruins of old Khangsar and following an unmarked trail that will lead you around and down to cross the river on an old log bridge between Gunsang and Yak Kharka.

 Included Meals: Breakfast, Lunch and Dinner